 If you have questions about how often you should use Ubrelvy, talk with your doctor.

 The use of Ubrelvy for migraine (its only approved use) may cause side effects that are mild or serious.
 The lists below include some of the main side effects that have been reported.
 For information about other potential side effects of the drug, talk with your doctor or pharmacist.
-You can also see our Ubrelvy side effects article or refer to the drug’s medication guide.
+You can also see our Ubrelvy side effects article or refer to the drug’s prescribing information.

 Note: After the Food and Drug Administration (FDA) approves a medication, it tracks side effects of the drug.
 If you develop a side effect while taking Ubrelvy and would like to inform the FDA, visit MedWatch.